-However, one or two C Sections will not impact DIEP Flap.
-In fact, a plastic surgeon can take the donor tissue off of the top of the abdominal muscles so it will not disturb anything else.
+However, one or two C Sections usually will not impact DIEP Flap.
+In fact, a plastic surgeon can take the donor tissue off the top of the abdominal muscles so it will not disturb anything else.

 You should be in good health at the time of your procedure.
 When you meet with Dr. Garza for your initial consultation, you should review your medical history thoroughly.
 You should review any health risks like allergies, history of smoking, and especially any previous procedures for breast cancer treatment.